fpgmaas/deptry/docs/docs/usage.md

 ## Ignore dependencies

 Sometimes, you might want _deptry_ to ignore certain dependencies in certain checks, for example when you have an module that is used but not imported.
-Dependencies can be ignored for each check separately with the `--ignore-obsolete`, `--ignore-transitive`, `--ignore-missing` or `--ignore-misplaced-dev` flag, or with their respective abbreviations `-io`, `-it`, `-im` and `-id`.
-Each argument can be used multiple times to ignore multiple dependencies.
-Some examples:
+Dependencies or modules can be ignored for each check separately with the `--ignore-obsolete`, `--ignore-transitive`, `--ignore-missing` or `--ignore-misplaced-dev` flag, or with their respective abbreviations `-io`, `-it`, `-im` and `-id`.
+Multiple elements can be passed to the argument by providing a comma-separated list.

-The following will ignore dependency foo while checking for obsolete dependencies and will ignore module bar while checking for missing dependencies
+For example, the following will ignore dependency foo while checking for obsolete dependencies and will ignore module bar while checking for missing dependencies

 ```sh